 - DRAWN MATCHES IN THE KNOCK OUT STAGES

-7.1 If at the end of normal time in a Final the scores are level, there shall be a five-minute break.
+7.1 If at the end of normal time in a Final the scores are level, there shall be a two minute break.
 After this break, the teams will change ends and there shall be a period of extra time between the teams of 10 minutes each way, with a one-minute interval.

 7.2 If the scores are then still level the teams will change ends and ‘sudden death’ will be played.
 Play will continue with the teams changing ends every ten minutes.
 The team scoring first during ‘sudden death’ will be deemed the winner.

 - WINNER OF THE MIDDLESEX MERIT TABLE TROPHY

 The winner of the Middlesex Merit Table Trophy shall be the winner of Division 1.